Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Experiments

 \subsection{Strategic Unlabeled Data Selection}

-\shortsection{SVHN} Our evaluation results on SVHN are summarized in Table \ref{table:SVHN+CIFAR10}, which demonstrate the efficacy of the proposed data selection schemes when employed in SSAT algorithms trained using a WRN-16-8 architecture with varying data ratios $\alpha\in\{1\%, 10\%, 20\%\}$, with comparisons to baseline SSAT performance with $\alpha\in\{0\%, 100\%\}$.
-Specifically, employing our LCS-KM strategy with $10\%$ or $20\%$ of extra unlabeled data achieves robust accuracies of $86.3\%$ and $86.6\%$, respectively, which matches and even slightly outperforms the $86.0\%$ robustness achieved using the entire unlabeled dataset.
+Table \ref{table:SVHN+CIFAR10} documents our evaluation results on SVHN and CIFAR-10, showing the efficacy of our data reduction schemes when incorporated into semi-supervised adversarial training under varying data ratios $\alpha\in\{1\%, 10\%, 20\%\}$, compared with baseline TRADES ($\alpha = 0\%$) and full SSAT ($\alpha=100\%$).

+\shortsection{SVHN} Specifically for SVHN, we adopt a WRN-16-8 architecture.
+Employing our LCS-KM strategy with $10\%$ or $20\%$ of extra unlabeled data achieves PGD robust accuracies of $86.3\%$ and $86.6\%$, respectively, which matches and even slightly outperforms the $86.0\%$ robustness achieved using the entire unlabeled dataset.
 In contrast, random selection with $20\%$ of the data yields a robust accuracy of only $82.3\%$, underscoring the superior efficacy of informed selection strategies such as LCS-KM.
-The robust accuracies evaluated using AutoAttack (i.e., the AA column of Table \ref{table:SVHN+CIFAR10}) demonstrate similar patterns compared to those using multi-step PGD Attacks (i.e., the PGD column of Table \ref{table:SVHN+CIFAR10}).
-Additionally, alternative methods, including PCS and LCS-GMM, consistently outperform random selection, confirming the effectiveness of our insights.
+The robust accuracies evaluated using AutoAttack demonstrate similar patterns compared to those using multi-step PGD Attacks.
+In addition, alternative methods, including PCS and LCS-GMM, consistently outperform random selection, confirming the effectiveness of our insights.
 Notably, the robustness of models trained using SSAT peaks when the boundary ratio parameter $\beta$ is inversely proportional to the selection ratio $\alpha$, suggesting that smaller $\beta$ values are favorable as the data inclusion proportion increases.
 We provide detailed sensitivity analyses of these hyperparameters in Section \ref{sec:hyperparameter tuning}.